RedisLabs/redislabs-docs/content/embeds/backup-locations.md

 - Access key ID
 - Secret access key

+You can also connect to a storage service that uses the S3 protocol but is not hosted by Amazon AWS.
+The storage service must have a valid S3 certificate.
-To connect to a locally-hosted AWS S3 location, run: `rladmin cluster config s3_url <hostname>`
+To connect to an S3-compatible storage location, run: `rladmin cluster config s3_url <url>`

 ### Local mount point